SourcePointRox/Batch-Download-National-Archives/README.md

 # Batch-Download-National-Archives
+Note!!!:The original script(na_download.py) downloads JPEG2000 files converted from standard JPEGs rather than the official source to accommodate the workflow.
+If you need to pull JPEG2000 files directly from the official source, download the JP2-fix.py script.

 Code for batch downloading resources from the National Archives of Japan following the website URL format revision in 2026

 Code Dependencies:requests, pikepdf, pillow（IIIF)